Hominiee/OrangeHRM-Testing/README.md

 #### Key Features

-* Automated testing of Magento eCommerce functionalities
+* Automated testing of OrangeHRM functionalities
-* Tests for product catalog, shopping cart, checkout process, and more
+* Tests for employee management, leave tracking, time and attendance management, performance evaluation, and more.